AndreasKaratzas/neural-network/README.md

 * Programming Language: *C++ 17*
 * Optimization framework: *OpenMP 5.1*

-This implementation runs on the system's __CPU__.
+This implementation runs on the system's __CPU__ in parallel.
 The model created was tested using the [Fashion MNIST](https://www.kaggle.com/zalando-research/fashionmnist/data) dataset.

 ## Installation